foreverhidion3/Mesantos.co/README.md

     Users includes one Admin Super-user and an unlimited number of Admin users.

-    Books is Kimura's current Library for sale.
+    Books is Kimura's current Library in development.

     Email list was included to allow interested parties to apply for a Sword Slinger News Letter once the book offically launches